jerrymf/sClass.js/README.md

 console.log(DeathStar.getInstance().getWeapons()); // []

-// you can not call singleton with new, but always with getInstance method
+// you can not call singleton with new operator, but always with getInstance method
 // this throws an error
 var dStar = new DeathStar();
 ```